Physical Fitness Testing for Mental Health

 Lowered Depression Symptoms

-Some of the more specific results of the report are also worth mention.
+Some of the more specific results of the report are also worth mentioning.
 For example, the scientists found that moderate-to-high intensity exercise performed for 35 minutes significantly lowered depression symptoms among people with alcohol addiction.
 Other studies included in the report showed that walking on a treadmill at a moderate pace, reduced marijuana cravings, and improved the chances of staying sober from other drugs.

 Should Physical Fitness be Incorporated into Recovery?